peterkuma/pst/README.md

 python setup.py install
 ```

-To install in user directories:
+To install in user directories
 (make sure `~/.local/bin` is in the `PATH` environmental variable):

 ```sh